RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 Good morning.
 I'm Renee Montagne.

 Today in Your Health, we'll go back to nature, foraging for nutritious wild food.
 But first, the search for a new, all-natural insect repellent.
 NPR's Richard Knox reports on the sweet smelling work being carried out by the Centers for Disease Control and Prevention.

 RICHARD KNOX: Right now, the leading bug repellent is DEET.
 Lots of people don't like it because it has a greasy feel and a chemical smell.
 At the CDC's laboratories in Fort Collins, Colorado, bug expert Marc Dolan and his team have come up with a new repellent.
 Dolan rubs some of it on his right hand.

-Mr. MARC DOLAN (Centers for Disease Control): It's non-greasy, dries very quickly.
+MARC DOLAN: It's non-greasy, dries very quickly.
 And it has a very pleasant, citrus-y grapefruit odor to it.

 KNOX: It's an extract of the Alaska yellow cedar tree.